The Miracles of the Namiya General Store

-Miracles of the Namiya General Store (ナミヤ雑貨店の奇蹟, Namiya Zakkaten no Kiseki) is a 2012 Japanese novel written by Keigo Higashino and published by Kadokawa Shoten.
+The Miracles of the Namiya General Store (ナミヤ雑貨店の奇蹟, Namiya Zakkaten no Kiseki) is a 2012 Japanese novel written by Keigo Higashino and published by Kadokawa Shoten.

 Plot

 In 1980, the Namiya General Store becomes popular with citizens after its owner, Yūji Namiya, accepts people's advice letters seeking advice for anything troubling them, similar to an agony aunt.
 When the store is closed, people would drop their letters through a hole in the roll-up door, collected in a mailbox, and would receive a handwritten reply from Namiya in a milk box hung outside.
 In 2012, three delinquents, Atsuya, Shota and Kohei, take shelter in the abandoned Namiya General Store after committing some petty crimes.
 Staying until the morning, the boys' pillaging is mysteriously interrupted by an advice letter being dropped through the shutter, although nobody is outside.
 The letter is addressed to the General Store and traditionally was written by someone to consult about worries.
 Upon reading it, the boys realise it was written in 1980, 32 years ago.
 When Kohei decides to reply, the mysteries and secrets of the old General Store come to light, as their letters transcend time and space to touch a variety of characters, revealing Namiya's past, and follows the many miracles that intertwine the lives of the seemingly unrelated cast.